Crystal field influence on the thermal conductivity of the rare-earth metallic paramagnets: Summary and conclusions

 In these calculations we could not use the values $\cimp=\rhores/\rhoph$ corresponding to the experimental data in Ref.\,[\onlinecite{much1}], because finding a~consistent set of material parameters $\rhores$, $\rhoph$, $\rhomag$, based on the electrical resistivity results in that paper for $RE$In$_3$ ($RE=\,$Pr,\,Nd,\,Tm) and for their nonmagnetic counterpart YIn$_3$\,, proved impossible.
 As we note for PrIn$_3$\,, TmIn$_3$\,, and YIn$_3$ the resistivity experimental values in Ref.\,[\onlinecite{much1}] differ greatly (in the whole investigated range of temperatures) from the corresponding ones in Refs\,[\onlinecite{hir, klet3, de}].
 In case of PrIn$_3$\,, basing on the residual-resistance ratio (RRR) and $\rhores$ for the sample used in the experiment\cite{much1}, we could ascribe this difference to the Matthiessen rule breaking caused by low purity of the sample.
+In such conclusion we followed the arguments of Ref.\,[\onlinecite{zim}].
 For TmIn$_3$ and YIn$_3$ we had to recognize the differences as unexplained.

 The consistent set of material parameters and, consequently, the coefficients $\cmag$ and $\cimp$ for $RE$In$_3$ ($RE=\,$Pr,\,Nd,\,Tm) could be found in the electrical resistivity experiment of Refs\,[\onlinecite{hir, klet3, de}].
 These coefficients (included in Table~I) we used in our calculation of $\kappa(t)=1/(W_0\,\overline{W(t)})$ (\ref{24})-(\ref{24a}) and presented results in Fig.\,5.
 The only reliable comparison of these results with the experiment\cite{much1} we could do for NdIn$_3$\,, for which the values of the electrical resistivity in\, Ref.\,[\onlinecite{much1}] agree with those in Ref.\,[\onlinecite{hir}].
 From discussion of discrepancies between the results of our calculation in this case and the experiment\cite{much1} one can conclude that our model of calculation is too simple to provide a~good quantitative agreement.
 The obvious way of improving the model is to go beyond Mathiessen rule in calculation, what seems to be a~nontrivial problem to solve.
 The other improvement may be to take into account the aspherical Coulomb scattering as the additional source of scattering, but it seems to be of specific (for NdIn$_3$), not of a general importance for $RE$--I--P. Nevertheless, the results of calculation presented in Fig.\,5, also for PrIn$_3$ and TmIn$_3$\,---although their quantitative agreement with the experiment\cite{much1} is worse than that for NdIn$_3$---incline us to believe that the model may be useful for qualitative interpretation of thermal conductivity of any $RE$--I--P. It proves to be particularly useful for analyzing the CF effects on the differences in the conductivity behavior for a~group of iso-structural $RE$--I--P, as we have shown in our discussion performed for $RE$In$_3$\,.